Uthrael Beoac and the Wind Thrones

 Y: Wealthy burials: higher up the cliff (50-100’) these are mostly undisturbed tombs of Lords, Ladies or lesser nobility.
 Typically a short 6’ high passage with a mummified body on a plinth.
 Some minor gold jewellery and magic armaments will still be intact.
 25% chance of a lesser Wight.
 One of these tombs has 3 mummified children and piteous bereavement art and inscriptions (sanity/ presence/ ld roll).
 3 fiendish tiny Wights will attack momentarily!

 Z: Rich Burials: High up the mountainside (100-200’) are multiple chamber passage tombs of powerful Edain Lord or Ladies.
 Inside a typical burial there will be a bejewelled torc or bracelet, a mid-strength magic weapon and armour and/or items relating to the Throne (parchment on how they modified the dweomers/personal laen crystal).
 These tombs have Wight blight: 80% chance of 1-3 lesser Wights.
 There are 14 of these high burials.
 3 have broken doors, all of which have a spherical boulder on the valley floor underneath them (20% to notice the evidence of rolling ball traps).
 Unopened tombs have a 80% chance of a functional trap (eg. pressure triggered: blade; deadfall; boulder roll; slippery slide out and off the cliff face).

-18. Eastern Warg Lair: A landslide has created a ramp of scree joining several cliff tombs.
+18. Eastern Warg Lair: A landslide has created a ramp of scree joining several minor, interconnected cliff tombs.
 Wargs have destroyed everything in this small cave system and even eaten the ancient bones for good measure.
 In spring and summer there will be 1-4 Wargs in here.
 The rest of the year there will be an entire pack of 15-30 Wargs dwelling here.
 A spectacular waterfall tumbles down the mountainside to the west of here.

 19. Barrows: Numerous small barrows and several major tombs lay upon the valley floor of Uthrael Beoac.
 The minor tombs have long since collapsed.
 Of the major barrows one has been torn open but two remain intact.
 All are inhabited by Greater Wights.
 If lingering near the Mage’s Mound or the Excavated Barrow in the afternoon, players will be subjected to subtle sleep/charm spells.
 In the evening the lure of the Wights in tombs will be magnified.